 If you’ve dabbled with investing in one form or another, you’re probably familiar with the concept of an exchange.
 Entities such as stock exchanges and foreign currency exchanges provide services that allow for inter-conversion between assets of a particular class.
 A cryptocurrency exchange works in a similar way.
 On stock exchanges, you typically have the opportunity to convert between shares of stock and fiat money.
 Through foreign currency exchanges, you can convert your money from one nation’s fiat currency to another.
 A cryptocurrency exchange works in a similar way.

 How an exchange works

 Stock exchanges and foreign currency exchanges don’t operate in exactly the same way as the “new kid on the block” cryptocurrency exchanges.
 However, having a grasp of general exchange fundamentals and procedures will allow you to more easily navigate cryptocurrency exchanges.

-If you’re familiar with placing buy and sell orders through stock brokers, you can anticipate cryptocurrency exchanges to function in a similar, third party manner to these brokers.
-Brokers take your desired purchase price and order quantity, wait for an order to be completed and then typically collect a percent commission (plus an upfront fee) on your order.
+If you’re familiar with placing buy and sell orders through stock brokers, you can anticipate cryptocurrency exchanges to function in a similar, third-party manner to these brokers.
+Brokers take your desired cryptocurrency price and order quantity, wait for an order to be completed and then typically collect a percent commission (plus an upfront fee) on your order.

 Similarly, a cryptocurrency exchange is usually programmed to accept your digital buy and sell orders (along with price and quantity), waits in a similar manner for your order to be triggered (met by a buyer or seller on the other end), completes the trade and then updates your on-exchange holdings.

 One unique cryptocurrency exchange aspect is the ability to exchange one cryptocurrency directly into another.
 This is something you can’t do with stocks, where you’d need to liquidate shares to USD or some other fiat money before using those funds to purchase new stock shares.
 You won’t necessarily be able to trade one cryptocurrency into any other cryptocurrency under the sun, however.